 Human immunodeficiency virus (HIV) and other sexually transmitted infections (STIs) present a significant global health problem, particularly for women and children in the developing world.
 There are approximately 2 million HIV-infected children in Africa alone, and while antiretroviral therapies are increasingly available and effective, 35% of infected children still die before the age of 1 and 52% before the age of 2.
-Additionally, there are nearly half a billion new cases of curable STIs each year, namely syphilis, gonorrhea, chlamydia, and trichomoniasis, resulting in blindness, stillbirths, neonatal deaths, and other morbidities.
+Additionally, there are nearly half a billion new cases of curable STIs each year, namely syphilis, gonorrhea, chlamydia, and trichomoniasis, that contribute to blindness, stillbirths, neonatal deaths, and other morbidities.

 The HIV/STI Diagnostics portfolio leverages PATH’s technical, programmatic, and global health expertise to improve access to HIV and STI diagnostics among the world’s most vulnerable populations.
 These resources are guided by several principles to maintain a long-term focus that extends beyond product development.